top of page

 😴 4.
 Sleep Optimization

-• Sleep disruption worsens beta-cell fatigue.
+Sleep deprivation worsens insulin resistance and accelerates beta-cell fatigue.

-🌱 6.
+🌱 5.
 Gut Health & the Microbiome

 Real-Life Example: David’s Beta-Cell Boost